Chocolate Museum Hamburg ⇒

 What is the Chocoversum?

 The Chocoversum in Hamburg is a unique chocolate museum that takes you on a sweet journey through the world of chocolate.
-Located in the Speicherstadt, it offers a fascinating combination of museum and adventure world.
-During a round trip of about 90 minutes, you will learn all about the origin of the cocoa bean, the manufacturing process of chocolate, and you can even lend a hand and create your own chocolate.
+Located in the Speicherstadt, it offers a fascinating combination of museum and experience world.
+During a roughly 90-minute tour, you will learn all about the origin of the cocoa bean, the chocolate production process, and even get hands-on experience by creating your own chocolate.

 The Origins of the Chocoversum

-The Chocoversum was opened in 2011 and is part of Hachez Chocoversum GmbH, which in turn belongs to the traditional Bremen chocolate brand Hachez.
+The Chocoversum was opened in 2011 and belongs to Hachez Chocoversum GmbH, which in turn is part of the traditional Bremen chocolate brand Hachez.

-The cocoa beans used in the Chocoversum come from various regions such as West Africa, South America, and Asia, which are known for their high-quality cocoa products.
-Especially countries such as Ghana, Ecuador, and the Dominican Republic are important suppliers.
+The cocoa beans processed at the Chocoversum come from various regions such as West Africa, South America, and Asia, known for their high-quality cocoa products.
+Countries like Ghana, Ecuador, and the Dominican Republic are particularly important suppliers.

 Sustainability and Fair, Transparent Trade

 The cocoa beans are sourced from certified plantations that adhere to strict social and ecological standards.
-These certificates ensure that the farmers are paid fairly and use environmentally friendly cultivation methods.
-One of the unique features of the Chocoversum is the transparency of the supply chains.
-At any time, you can trace from which plantations the cocoa beans come from and under which conditions they were grown.
+These certificates ensure that farmers are paid fairly and use environmentally friendly farming methods.
+One of the special features of the Chocoversum is the transparency of the supply chains.
+You can always trace back to which plantations the cocoa beans come from and under what conditions they were grown.

-What is the process of chocolate production in the Chocoversum like?
+What is the chocolate production process like at Chocoversum?

-The manufacturing process of chocolate in the Chocoversum is presented in a combination of traditional craftsmanship and modern technology.
-Every step is explained and demonstrated in detail so that you can develop a deep understanding of the art of chocolate making.
+The chocolate production process at Chocoversum is presented in a combination of traditional craftsmanship and modern technology.
+Each step is explained and demonstrated in detail, allowing you to develop a deep understanding of the art of chocolate making.

-From Bean to Bar: The Steps of Chocolate Making
+From Bean to Bar: The Steps of Chocolate Production

 2. Roasting: The beans are roasted to intensify the flavors.

-3. Cracking and Grinding: The roasted beans are cracked and ground to a cocoa paste.
+3. Cracking and Grinding: The roasted beans are cracked and ground into cocoa mass.

-4. Kneading and Conching: The cocoa paste is mixed with sugar and other ingredients and kneaded in special machines, the conches, for several hours to obtain a fine and homogeneous mass.
+4. Kneading and Conching: The cocoa mass is mixed with sugar and other ingredients and kneaded in special machines, called conches, for several hours to achieve a fine and homogeneous mixture.

-5. Tempering: The chocolate mass is heated and cooled to certain temperatures to create the correct crystal structure.
+5. Tempering: The chocolate mass is heated and cooled to specific temperatures to produce the correct crystal structure.

-6. Molding and Cooling: The tempered chocolate is poured into molds and cooled to achieve the final form.
+6. Shaping and Cooling: The tempered chocolate is poured into molds and cooled to achieve the final shape.

 Interactive Demonstrations

-In the Chocoversum, you can not only observe, but also participate actively.
+At Chocoversum, you can not only observe but also actively participate.
 You are allowed to create your own chocolate bars and refine them with various ingredients.

-How many different chocolate creations are produced in the Chocoversum?
+How many different chocolate creations are produced at Chocoversum?

-1. Chocolate bars: More than 50 different types, from classic milk chocolate to exotic creations with fruits and spices.
+1. Chocolate Bars: More than 50 different varieties, from classic milk chocolate to exotic creations with fruits and spices.

-3. Special products: Chocolate spreads, hot chocolates and seasonal specialties like Easter bunnies and Santas.
+3. Special Products: Chocolate spreads, drinking chocolates, and seasonal specialties such as Easter bunnies and Christmas men.

-What types of cocoa are used in the Chocoversum?
+What cocoa varieties are used in the Chocoversum?

-Each type of chocolate has its own character, which is shaped by the origin of the cocoa beans and the processing in the Chocoversum.
+Each type of chocolate has its own character, shaped by the origin of the cocoa beans and the processing at the Chocoversum.

-• Forastero: The most widely spread type of cocoa, known for its robust taste and high yield.
+• Forastero: The most widely grown cocoa variety, known for its robust flavor and high yield.

-1. Criollo: A rare and noble type of cocoa, valued for its fine and complex taste.
+1. Criollo: A rare and noble cocoa variety valued for its fine and complex flavor.

-2. Trinitario: A hybrid type that unites the robustness of the Forastero and the variety of flavors of the Criollo.
+2. Trinitario: A hybrid variety that combines the robustness of Forastero with the flavor diversity of Criollo.

-The Chocoversum works with a multitude of partners to ensure that the quality of the chocolate and the experience remain at the highest level.
+The Chocoversum collaborates with a variety of partners to ensure that the quality of the chocolate and the experience remains at the highest level.

 Strategic Partnerships

-1. Cocoa farmers and cooperatives: Close cooperation with certified plantations and cooperatives dedicated to the sustainable and fair cultivation of cocoa.
+1. Cocoa Farmers and Cooperatives: Close cooperation with certified plantations and cooperatives committed to sustainable and fair cocoa cultivation.

-2. Research institutions: Collaborations with universities and research institutions for the development of new chocolate creations and improving production processes.
+2. Research Institutions: Collaborations with universities and research institutions to develop new chocolate creations and improve production processes.

-3. Local and international suppliers: Cooperation with suppliers who provide high-quality ingredients and machinery for chocolate production.
+3. Local and International Suppliers: Collaboration with suppliers who provide high-quality ingredients and machinery for chocolate production.

-The chocolate made in the Chocoversum is not only available in the museum itself but also in various sales outlets.
+The chocolate produced at Chocoversum is not only available in the museum itself but also at various sales points.

-1. Museum shop: Directly in the Chocoversum, there is a well-stocked shop where all chocolate creations can be purchased.
+1. Museum Shop: There is a well-stocked shop directly in Chocoversum where all chocolate creations can be purchased.

-2. Online shop: For those who cannot come to Hamburg, the Chocoversum offers an online shop with shipping options.
+2. Online Shop: For those who cannot come to Hamburg, Chocoversum offers an online shop with shipping options.

-3. External partners: Selected chocolate products are also sold in delicatessens and specialty stores in and around Hamburg.
+3. External Partners: Selected chocolate products are also sold in gourmet shops and specialty stores in and around Hamburg.

-Who decides on the new chocolate recipes at the Chocoversum?
+Who decides on the new chocolate recipes in Chocoversum?

 The development of new chocolate recipes at Chocoversum is a creative process led by a dedicated team.
-The team consists of chocolatiers, food technologists, and marketing experts.
+The team consists of chocolatiers, food technologists, and marketing specialists.
 They work closely together to develop new flavor combinations and follow trends.
-In this process, both traditional recipes and modern influences as well as customer feedback are incorporated into product development.
+Both traditional recipes and modern influences, as well as customer feedback, are incorporated into the product development process.

 • Year of opening: 2011